Last updated on:

 Broadcasting shows how each element is calculated and how shapes of arrays are adjusted during arithmetic operations.

 They are powerful features of NumPy.
-In nature, they extend scalar calculations to array and offer significant convenience to data processing.
+In nature, they extend scalar calculations to array and offer significant convenience for data processing.
 We'll work on some examples to see how they work.
-But we will not touch likes of performance, memory consuming etc. How they function is the scope we are going to check out.
+But we will not touch likes of performance, memory consuming etc. How they function is the scope that we are going to check out.

 Example

-We use JupyterLab for the demonstration.
+We use Jupyter Lab for the demonstration.

 Universal Functions